Do an admin takeover in Office 365

 Sign out of Office 365 from your current account.

 Follow the email link that shows your email address and a Yes, that's me button.

 Step 2: Create a new account

-Fill in the user name and password field with what you want to use once you're done and click Start.
+Please fill on the user name and password fields with the account that you want to use when you finish click on Start.